 The Heart – The physical pump and ruler of the Blood.
 However, the blessed little Heart cannot perform its functions properly if it is weak or deficient.

 Triple Warmer –Helps to regulate circulation, the water pathways and warm the body.

 Other signs & symptoms of Stagnation

-Irritability, mood swings, anxiety and angst–Yeah, that feeling of being pent up and anxious-time to move some stasis.
+Irritability, mood swings, anxiety and angst – That feeling of being pent up and anxious-time to move some stasis.

-The color purple–Purple is the color of stasis.
+The color purple – Purple is the color of stasis.
 It can appear on the tongue, under the fingernails, on the lips, or a bruise.
-A purple blue as seen under the nails in Reynaud’s indicatess stasis of cold–I would give this client ginger and cinnamon to warm her up.
+A purple blue as seen under the nails in Reynaud’s indicates stasis of cold – I would give this client ginger and cinnamon to warm her up.
 The client with purple red on the tongue has obstruction and heat and would need to have cooling and clearing done at the same time.